ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ListView.rst

 header or footer.

 It is not recommended to use
-`contentX </sdk/apps/qml/QtQuick/Flickable#contentX-prop>`__ or
+:ref:`contentX <sdk_qtquick_flickable#contentX-prop>` or
-`contentY </sdk/apps/qml/QtQuick/Flickable#contentY-prop>`__ to position the view at a particular index.
+:ref:`contentY <sdk_qtquick_flickable#contentY-prop>` to position the view
+at a particular index.
 This is unreliable since removing items from the start of the list does not cause all other items to be repositioned, and because the actual start of the view can vary based on the size of the delegates.

 **Note**: methods should only be called after the Component has completed.
 To position the view at startup, this method should be called